 What about the warranty?

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
+Major manufacturers honor a standard 5-year parts warranty on dry charge units.
 While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact All American Air Service Experts Heating & Air Conditioning for clarification.
+If you have more questions about refrigerant, we encourage you to contact All American Air Service Experts for clarification.